awslabs/mountpoint-s3/doc/DEVELOPMENT.md

 Many team members are using [Visual Studio Code](https://code.visualstudio.com/) to work with the project.

-The project contains a `Makefile` which provides quick ways to run common tasks while excluding the `fuser` crate which we don't typically aren't modifying.
+The project contains a `Makefile` providing quick ways to run common tasks while excluding the `fuser` crate which is not typically being modified.
-For example, `make fmt-check` and `make clippy` runs `rustfmt` and `clippy` against all but the fuser crate.
+For example, `make pre-pr-check` runs a group of commands such as `cargo fmt` while excluding the `fuser` crate.

 ### Running Unit Tests